mkarliner/ThingStudio/private/docs/template-layout.md

-#Laying Out Your Templates

-We are using a standard 12 column fluid responsive grid system.
-The grid helps you layout your page in an ordered, easy fashion.
+To make it easy for you to create a beautiful, well-structured user interface for your app, we have made available for you a standard 12 column responsive grid system.
 As our responsive grid is based on the Materialize code base, we have leveraged and (slightly) adapted their documentation as well.
 Hat tip to the Materialize team and the various contributors.

-##12 Columns
+##A 12 Column, Responsive Grid

 Our standard grid has 12 columns.
-No matter the size of the browser, each of these columns will always have an equal width.
+No matter the size of the viewport, each of these columns will always have an equal width.
+To see the grid in action, you can copy the code below in to a template and use the app viewer to see the responsive grid in action.

 <pre>
 &lt;div class="row"&gt;